(C) 2017, G. Forrest Cook

 When connecting the NC-155 receiver up with a companion transmitter, it was necessary to manually turn down the RF gain control before transmitting.
 If this was not done, an extremely loud audio signal would come out of the receiver.
 The loud signal also de-tuned the receiver, making it difficult to monitor the transmitter signal.

 A simple receiver mute circuit was made using a SPDT 5V reed relay and a 10K trimmer potentiometer in series with a 6.8K fixed resistor.
 A DC control signal from the transmitter causes the relay to switch between the front-panel RF gain control (receive) and the internal trimmer (transmit).
 The relay circuit was built onto a 4 pin solder post, which was mounted on an existing front panel screw.
 The relay coil wires were routed to two unused pins (1 and 2) on the octal calibrator socket using a twisted pair of wires.
 Two 10nF bypass capacitors were connected between the twisted pair wires and ground at the octal socket.
 This modification can be seen in the bottom center photograph.
 The receiver now automatically reduces its gain and produces a nice-sounding sidetone when the transmitter is operating.

 The NC-155 receiver is now much more useful for actual on-the-air communications, and is quite stable on 80 through 20 meters after sufficient warm-up time.
-This restoration project illustrated the value of detailed vibration testing while listening to a stable signal.
+This restoration project illustrated the value of detailed vibration testing while listening to stable signals produced by a frequency generator.
 The stability of the modified receiver is much better than it could have ever been when it was new.
-It is also more power efficient and the risk of shock from a hot chassis has been eliminated, assuming it is plugged into a correctly wired outlet.
+The receiver is now more power efficient and the risk of shock from a hot chassis has been eliminated, assuming it is plugged into a correctly wired outlet.

 Back to FC's Ham Radio Circuits page.